Kale is a crisp, nutritious, dark leafy green belonging to the cruciferous family.

-Kale is one of the best dark leafy greens to use on a weekly, if not daily basis, which are incredibly important to include in our diets.
-Several varieties of kale exist, lacinato kale, red kale, and regular kale.
-Kale is a dark leafy green with a dense and hearty texture, the taste is a bitter green flavor unless cooked or “massaged” when raw.
+Kale is one of the best dark leafy greens to use in your diet!
+Dark leafy greens are incredibly beneficial due to all of the vitamins, minerals and fiber that is present.
+Several varieties of kale exist, you can generally find lacinato kale, red kale, and just plain old regular kale.
+Kale is a dark leafy green with a dense and hearty texture, the taste is slightly bitter unless cooked or “massaged” when raw.

 Nutrient Breakdown of Kale: